 Your Child’s Development

 Your body undergoes major changes that often cause a variety of symptoms, including fatigue, breast tenderness, and frequent urination.
 You might also experience nausea or “morning sickness” or notice some pregnancy cravings for the most unusual foods.
 Weird as they are, these are usually nothing to worry about.
-The increased sense of smell and taste is probably a design of nature to protect Your Baby from possible dangers and toxins.
+The increased sense of smell and taste is probably a design of nature to protect Your Child from possible dangers and toxins.
 Fortunately, most of these discomforts will go away as your pregnancy progresses, and the likelihood of a miscarriage is getting very low toward the end of the first trimester.

 What you can do